 Cyber Data Element Minimum Requirements

-The Data Governance Council approved definitions for many of the elements below can be found in the
+The Data Governance Council approved definitions for many of the elements below can be found in the Markel Business Glossary.

 The minimum data elements have been identified based on a criticality level which was determined by the number of requestors for a particular element and refined through a review of the elements by internal Markel stakeholders.
 Many of the elements are already identified in our systems, since they represent general data required on a Policy (e.g. Writing Company) or data required for another product line or type of business.
 However, there are a number of elements specific to Cyber, and these will be noted in the table below.